DataDog/hiring-engineers/answers.md

 The Event Stream allows you to browse what happened in your infrastructure and looks like a timeline.
 It also works similar to a blog : you can post events to it, comment events or search for events using different criteria.
 To look at your event stream, visit this page https://app.datadoghq.com/event/stream

 We'll try to create an event programmatically using Datadog's REST API.
 You can find the API documentation here http://docs.datadoghq.com/api/ .
+Today, we'll be using the 'events' endpoint.
+And because we want to post an event, we'll use the 'POST' HTTP method.

 If you are running Windows, take a look at the Powershell code in New-DataDogEvent.ps1, then in a Powershell session run :